PhilDB-cloud/HA-bin-collection/README.md

 ### Contributions are welcome!

-I'm not totally sure what I am doing in relation to all of this so please feel free to suggest any improvements (preferably not just code refactoring)
+I'm not totally sure what I am doing in relation to all of this so please feel free to suggest any improvements

 ### Credits